Philliams/AdventOfCode/README.md

 * Auto-generated documentation from docstrings using `Sphinx`.
 * CD/CI using `github actions` (see `.github/workflows` directory for build pipeline)

+To interact with the repo, a makefile is provided with some high-level commands:
+* `make env` will create a conda python environment
+* `make deps` will install the relevant dependencies from `dependencies\requirements.txt` (remember to activate the environment before installing the dependencies)
+* `make test` will run the local unit tests
+* `make run` is a convinience command to run the current day's main script
+* `make lint` will lint the code using `pre-commit`
+* `make doc` will generate local documentation using `sphinx`

 Auto-generated documentation is available [here](https://philliams.github.io/AdventOfCode/).